 - 1. The purpose of this policy is to provide Charterhouse staff with the framework they need to keep children safe in the School.
 The policy is openly available to anyone.
-Staff at Charterhouse are obliged to read it, and the School must ensure it is followed by all staff.
+Staff at Charterhouse are obliged to read it, and the School must ensure it is fully implemented.
 The policy also offers information to pupils, parents and others about how safeguarding and child protection work. - 2.
-Charterhouse regards the welfare of its pupils as of paramount importance.
-It recognises its moral responsibility to safeguard and promote the welfare of children, and its duty to ensure its safeguarding policy and practice follows the law, the government's statutory guidance, and various other directives.
-Chief among these are: - Working Together to Safeguard Children (HM Government, July 2018) - Keeping Children Safe in Education (HM Government, September 2020) - Boarding Schools: National Minimum Standards (HM Government, April 2015) - Surrey Safeguarding Children Partnership protocols, guidance and procedures (online) - Handbook for the Inspection of Schools: Commentary on the Regulatory Requirements (Independent Schools Inspectorate, September 2019)
+Charterhouse recognises its moral responsibility to safeguard and promote the welfare of children, and its duty to ensure its safeguarding policy and practice follows the law, the government's statutory guidance, and various other directives.
+Chief among these are: - Working Together to Safeguard Children (HM Government, July 2018) - Keeping Children Safe in Education (HM Government, September 2019) - Boarding Schools: National Minimum Standards (HM Government, April 2015) - Surrey Children's Safeguarding Partnership protocols, guidance and procedures (online) - Handbook for the Inspection of Schools: Commentary on the Regulatory Requirements (Independent Schools Inspectorate, September 2018)

-A full list of the laws, regulations and other documents which the School must follow or to which it must have regard in a safeguarding context is included on pages 35 and 36.
+A full list of the laws, regulations and other documents which the School must follow or to which it must have regard in a safeguarding context is included on pages 35 and 36 below.

 - 3. This policy is reviewed annually by the School's Designated Safeguarding Lead ('DSL') working with the Deputy DSLs and the Governor who has leadership responsibility for safeguarding.
 It is submitted to the Governing Body for approval in the first term of each new school year. - 4.
-In this policy, 'members of staff' means anyone directly employed by Charterhouse (teaching and support staff, as well as music teachers), but must also be taken to include regular contractors such as instructors, sports coaches, Sports Centre and Elior employees, in addition to Governors, volunteers, students undertaking placements, and supply teachers or agency staff.
+In this policy, 'members of staff' means anyone directly employed by Charterhouse (teaching and support staff, as well as music teachers), but must also be taken to include regular contractors such as instructors, sports coaches, Sports Centre and Elior employees, in addition to Governors, volunteers, and students undertaking placements. - 5.
+This policy is one of a number of sometimes overlapping Charterhouse documents which staff can find on the 'Greyhound' web pages (under 'Safeguarding and Child Protection' or 'Resources'): - Professional conduct policy - Raising concerns at work ('whistleblowing') - Anti-bullying policy - Cyber-bullying policy